 - Opportunities for specialization in corporate, print or video

 - Preparation for careers in business, news and magazine writing, editing, technical writing, creative writing, video production and visual communication

 - Student-run newspaper, radio station, and TV channels

 - Opportunities to study abroad at some of the top universities around the world

-Communications offers diverse job opportunities in the expanding field of media and information technology.
-Arcadia’s program balances theory with practice, providing a critical understanding of the communications process along with skills for specific careers.
+Communication offers diverse job opportunities in the expanding field of media and information technology.
+Arcadia’s program balances theory with practice, providing a critical understanding of the communication process along with skills for specific careers.

-Students majoring in Communications specialize in one of the following areas:
+Students majoring in Communication specialize in one of the following areas:

-- Corporate Communications concentrates on the communication channels and processes at work in businesses and organizations.
+- Corporate Communication concentrates on the communication channels and processes at work in businesses and organizations.

-- Print Communications stresses the conventions of writing for the various media and provides skills in news and magazine writing, editing, technical writing and creative writing.
+- Print Communication stresses the conventions of writing for the various media and provides skills in news and magazine writing, editing, technical writing and creative writing.

-- Video Communications provides training in the fundamentals of all phases of video production, along with a conceptual frame in film studies and in visual communications.
+- Video Communication provides training in the fundamentals of all phases of video production, along with a conceptual frame in film studies and in visual communication.